inmanta/inmanta-core/docs/architecture.rst

    :alt: Overview of the Inmanta platform

 * The Inmanta **server**: This server manages the deployment process, it keeps track of all agents and the current state of all projects.
-The server stores it state in mongodb.
+The server stores it state in PostgreSQL.
 All other state can be recovered after a server restart or failover.
-* A mongodb database: The Inmanta server stores it state in a mongo database.
+* A PostgreSQL database: The Inmanta server stores its state in a PostgreSQL database.
 * The git server: The source code of the configuration models is stored in (one or more) git repositories.
 * The **compiler**: The compiler converts the source code into deployable resources and exports it to the server.
 * CLI and Dashboard: To control the server, you can use either the web dashboard or the command line tools.
 Both communicate